 Rather than redoing your entire roof to incorporate solar, for example, you could start by installing some panels on your garage roof or shed.
 Another example: instead of ripping out all the interior lighting in your living spaces, you can start by switching a few of the lights in the main areas to smart lights.

 Another option to consider is making small upgrades over time.
-For example, an awesome addition to your bathroom space could be a smart mirror that assesses your health or a scale that can measure your body fat percentage.
+For example, an awesome addition to your bathroom space could be a smart mirror or a scale.
 These aren’t huge upgrades—in fact, they’re pretty small—but they can truly help to modernize your home and save time, money, and energy in the long run.